-Once again, an episode from 1969 has echoes in 2017 with the fear of immigration.
+Once again, an episode from 1969 has echoes in the 21st Century with the fear of immigration.
 Only a year before, in 1968, the newly independent Kenyan Government had begun forcing Asians out, creating fears of an “influx” of immigrants.
 In March 1968, the Labour Government capitulated to those fears by invalidating their British passports.
 A strict quota was imposed, with a loophole left for those Kenyans whose parents had been born in Britain (who would invariably be white).

 Return to The Power Game main page